vijinho/opencore-z690-nzxt-n5/README.md

 - `config.plist` is excluded, you need to copy the example `config-intel-nzxt-z690.plist` and replace the asterisks with generated valid ROM etc values from an SMBIOS for MacPro7,1
 - Using P-Cores and E-Cores you'll need to change the boot-args  from "-ctrsmt 6c20t" (6-cores 20-threadsd) if you've a different CPUs.
 Basically this ensures that performance is maximised, or all P-cores will be downclocked to E-core speed.
-- Power monitoring app can be added with [Intel Power Gadget](https://www.intel.com/content/www/us/en/developer/articles/tool/power-gadget.html) although this has expired and you'll need to use their newer tool.
-- Long-overdue update (Jul 2024) was for OpenCore 1.0

 ## Help